jknight/DotNet.Config/README.md

 ## History

-This code started out of a need to include a simple configuration system with Dll's written as a third party.
+This code grew out of a need to include a simple configuration system with Dll's written as a third party.

 Over time, it evolved into a light weight configuration system that simply "glue" properties onto classes.